piotrbazan/udacity_drlnd_projects/README.md

 6. Install [pytorch](https://pytorch.org/get-started/locally/)

 ### Instructions
-1. Head on to [report notebook](report.ipynb), run experiment training or load trained agent from disk and evaluate it.
+1. Head on to [experiment notebook](experiment.ipynb), run experiment training or load trained agent from disk and evaluate it.
+The notebook contains DQN/DDQN agents.
-2. The notebook contains DQN/DDQN agents.
+2. Take a look at [report](report.pdf).